ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 then run through the release process in an expected 3 weeks.

-If the release process runs under or over the expected 3 weeks, the next release will be branched at the 6th week mark, regardless.
+If the release process runs under or over the expected 3 weeks, the next release will aim to branch at the 6 week mark, regardless.
 That way, even if we don't release on schedule, we can still maintain a 6 week release cadence.

 #### Patch Releases